vitaliihonta/zio-temporal/docs/src/main/mdoc/tutorial/workflow-execution.md

 Everything else in the diagram happens automatically, and this automatic process can do even more for you when there are problems that Temporal hides from you, for example automatically retrying tasks in the case of intermittent failures.

 So once you know how to take these two simple steps you will be able to write a program that starts a Workflow execution.
-The first step is to aquire a stub instance of your Workflow trait.
+The first step is to acquire a stub instance of your Workflow trait.

 ## Invoke the Workflow Method on the Stub, Not on the Implementation